 Yoon Chae is an associate in Baker McKenzie’s Dallas office, where he works on intellectual property and technology-related matters.
-He regularly writes and talks about patent law and its interplay with emerging technologies, such as artificial intelligence, blockchain, and autonomous vehicles.
-He also served as the Firm’s first Fellow at the World Economic Forum’s Centre for the Fourth Industrial Revolution in San Francisco in 2017-2018, where he researched legal and ethical implications of AI and other cutting-edge technologies.
-He recently received the Firm’s 2018 Excellence in Innovation award and was selected as an Innovation Champion for the Dallas office.
-He is also a member of the Dallas office’s Recruiting Committee and an active contributor to the Firm’s diversity and inclusion efforts.
+He regularly writes and talks about IP law and ethical issues relating to artificial intelligence and autonomous systems.
+He served as the Firm’s first Fellow at the World Economic Forum’s Centre for the Fourth Industrial Revolution in 2017-2018, where he researched legal and ethical implications of AI and co-authored the widely distributed white paper, “Artificial Intelligence Collides with Patent Law.”
+He serves as an Innovation Ambassador and as a member of the Dallas office’s Recruiting Committee, and is an active contributor to the Firm’s diversity and inclusion efforts.
 Having been raised in India, Singapore, and South Korea, he brings a global perspective to his practice.

 Representative Legal Matters